 Once set, it’s ready to serve:

-- Spoon ¼ of the pineapple salsa into the cups or glasses or spoon on top of your unmolded dessert
+- Spoon ¼ of the pineapple salsa into each of the cups or glasses or spoon on top of your unmolded dessert

 Variations

-- For a vegan recipe without gelatin, replace the gelatin with agar agar or another gelatin substitute for a vegan gelatin replacement.
+- Vegan panna cotta – replace the gelatin with agar agar or another gelatin substitute for a vegan gelatin replacement.

-- Try a passionfruit panna cotta!
-Ultima Replenisher has a new passionfruit electrolyte powder that’s perfect for this recipe.
-Simply use it in place of the Coconut Pina Colada variety.
+- Passionfruit panna cotta – Ultima Replenisher has a passionfruit electrolyte powder that’s perfect for this recipe.
+Simply use it in place of the Coconut Piña Colada variety.

-- If you like a little (or a lot) of spice, try adding some very finely chopped aji pineapple, jalapeno or habanero peppers to the salsa.
+- Add some heat – If you like a little (or a lot) of spice, try adding some very finely chopped aji pineapple, jalapeño or habanero peppers to the salsa.
 Pineapple habanero salsa would be amazing with the sweet creamy texture of the dessert.

-- Add less gelatin to make a decadent softer pina colada coconut pudding or custard.
+- Piña colada pudding – to make a decadent softer piña colada coconut pudding or custard, simply use half the amount of gelatin

-- Don’t skip blooming the gelatin.
-In order to get a perfect, silky consistency, it must be soaked in water first.
+- Don’t skip blooming the gelatin – in order to get a perfect, silky consistency, it must be bloomed in water first

-- Avoid speeding up the setting process in the freezer.
+- Avoid speeding up the setting process – don't put it in the freezer.
 The setting process is time dependent rather than just temperature dependent.

 FAQ